VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

   use this terminology, and it is used in much of the existing CQRS literature.

-- While it is clear that using a DDD approach sometimes leads naturally to an adoption of the CQRS pattern, we are not saying that the DDD approach always leads to the use of the CQRS pattern, or that the DDD approach is a prerequisite for using the CQRS pattern.
+- Using a DDD approach can lead naturally to an adoption of the CQRS pattern.
+However the DDD approach does not always lead to the use of the CQRS pattern, nor is the DDD approach a prerequisite for using the CQRS pattern.

 - You may question our interpretation of some of the concepts of DDD.
   The intention of this guide is to take what is useful from DDD to help